AlthalusAvan/TwitchMC/README.md

 ### Can I host my own version?

 Yep, 100% - clone the repo and check out the [T3 Documentation](https://create.t3.gg/en/deployment) to get going.
-We used [Railway](https://railway.app/) for a Postgres database, and [Vercel](https://vercel.com/) to host the app and API.
+We used [Vercel](https://vercel.com/) to host the app, API and Postgres database on the public site.

 ### What's on the roadmap for future releases?